Current Trainees

 Graduation Year: 2025

-Bio: Theresa, a third-year undergraduate student at the University of Washington, is pursuing a degree in Communications with a minor in American Indian Studies.
+Bio: Theresa, a forth-year undergraduate student at the University of Washington, is pursuing a degree in Communications with a minor in American Indian Studies.
 Passionate about the intersection between cultural and environmental resilience, Theresa is dedicated to amplifying Indigenous perspectives in addressing public health disparities.Driven by a commitment to health equity and social justice, Theresa's research interests span tribal-federal relations, community engagement-based research, hazard mitigation and data sovereignty, all viewed through the lens of Indigenous worldviews.
 She believes in the power of interdisciplinary collaboration to confront complex public health challenges, centering Indigenous voices and values in the conversation.With a focus on the intersection between cultural and environmental resilience, Theresa strives to advocate for marginalized communities' well-being, empowering them to navigate environmental challenges with strength and resilience rooted in their cultural heritage.

 Social Media Handle(s): LinkedIn